 The winning collection must have been started by the contestant, and all items in the collection must be owned by her.
 A collection may include books, manuscripts, and ephemera; it may be organized by theme, author, illustrator, publisher, printing technique, binding style, or another clearly articulated principle.

-A great collection is more than a reading list of favorite texts: it's a coherent group of printed or manuscript items, creatively put together.
+A great collection is more than a reading list of favorite texts: it's a group of printed or manuscript objects, creatively put together, that shine light on one another.
 Collections will not be judged on their size or their market value, but on their originality and their success in illuminating their chosen subjects.

 We encourage applicants to review the collections of our past winners, featured on our website, to get a sense of the focus and depth we reward.

 The application deadline for this year's prize is June 15, 2022.